vmk/NBIC-BioAssist--hands-on-Hadoop/README.md

 1. Start VirtualBox and select `File -> Import Appliance...`.
 2. Select the `hadoop-vm.ova` image from the download location.
 3. Continue and import the image.
 This will take around one to two minutes.
+4. Once it is imported check the setting for memory - setting it to one to two gigabytes of memory will be better for this session.
-4. Once the image has been imported start the virtual machine by selecting it and clicking the start icon.
+5. Once the image has been imported start the virtual machine by selecting it and clicking the start icon.
 Hit enter at the Grub boot menu to start the os (or wait for the timeout).

 The image has been configured with a single user: